 I hope you love this delicious and easy recipe – be sure to give it a review below!
 Also don’t forget to follow Belly Full on TikTok, Facebook, Instagram, Pinterest, and YouTube!

 - 2 pounds lean ground beef

-- 1 small sweet onion , finely diced
+- 1 small sweet onion , finely diced or grated

 - 2 cloves garlic , minced

 - 1 large chipotle pepper in adobo sauce , minced (about 1 tablespoon)

 - 1 large egg

 - 1/2 cup honey